pranayBaddam/stickee-test/README.md

 3. Within the constraints of Rules 1 & 2 above, send out as few packs as possible to fulfil each order.

-> **Note:** I have a query on what to put in UI side to show the result.
-I haven't done it on front end side.
-Output from the route returns the array.

 ### Solution
 For this problem, we can use below solutions
 1. A brute force approach using recursion